 At the heart is a filament transformer from an old tube tester from 1951.
-Because heating filaments of tubes in the cheaper transformer-less TVs were all wired in series, they used to come with all kinds of filament voltages, so the tube tester had a many-tapped transformer for selecting any conceivable filament voltage.
+The heating filaments of tubes in the cheaper transformer-less TVs were all wired in series, so they used to come with all kinds of filament voltages.
+The tube tester had a many-tapped transformer for selecting a wide range of voltages.

 The primary also had two taps on it.
 There used to be a rheostat between them, so that the voltage of the unit could be tweaked by what the line voltage was (the tube tester itself was also unregulated).
 I added a switch to select between the two taps, doubling the 17 voltage steps to 34.
 Switching taps changes the output by 12%.
 I couldn't think of what to label the switch, so I called it 'Boost', because the voltages on the front are for it in the low position.
 People have often made fun of that label!

 I added a meter movement with ranges for 15 and 30 volts DC, and a push button for ampere reading.
-The meter doesn't need to go past 30 volts, because I wired it up so that past 30 volts, the DC side of the supply cuts out (the switch conveniently had a tap for this).
-The filter capacitors and rectifier I had were only rated for 35 volts.
+The meter doesn't need to go past 30 volts because I wired it up so that past 30 volts, the DC side of the supply cuts out.
+The switch conveniently had a tap for this.
+The filter capacitors and rectifier I are were only rated for 35 volts.
 However, AC comes straight out (above the DC terminals) and will go all the way up to 140 volts.

 The nice thing about using this supply is turning the knob.
-It makes a satisfying clicking sound when changing voltage ranges.
+It's a very satisfying click switching between voltages.
 And voltages can be adjusted very quickly, if not precisely.
 But I can usually get close enough for what I need.
 Very different from tweaking a multi-turned knob and watching a digital panel meter to hit the right voltage.
-Granted, I don't use this one when I need a precise voltage, such as for charging lithium ion cells.
+Granted, I don't use this one when I need a precise voltage, like for for charging lithium ion cells.